Same-sex marriage in Mississippi: Czekala-Chatham v. Melancon

-A lesbian couple, residents of Mississippi who had married in California in 2008, asked the state to recognize their marriage in order to allow them to divorce.
+A lesbian couple, Lauren Beth Czekala-Chatham and Dana Ann Melancon, residents of Mississippi who had married in California in 2008, asked the state to recognize their marriage in order to allow them to divorce.
 The lawsuit was filed in DeSoto County, in Mississippi's Third District Chancery Court, in September 2013.
 The Mississippi Attorney General's office intervened in their divorce suit, Czekala-Chatham v.
 Melancon.
 The plaintiffs contended that "there can be no legitimate state purpose in allowing bigamous or incestuous couples to divorce and not allowing the same remedy to same-sex couples".
 The Third District Chancery Court dismissed their case for lack of jurisdiction.
-On appeal, the Mississippi Supreme Court took jurisdiction and allowed Governor Bryant, represented by the Alliance Defending Freedom, to intervene to support the state's position.
+On appeal, the Mississippi Supreme Court took jurisdiction and allowed Governor Phil Bryant, represented by the Alliance Defending Freedom, to intervene to support the state's position.
 That court heard oral arguments on January 21, 2015.
 On February 24, the court, after noting that all parties agreed proceedings should be stayed pending action by the U.S. Supreme Court in related cases, asked for additional briefs.
 Six justices supported that request, one objected that nothing would be gained, and two objected that it was only "a delay tactic" and the court should find the state's ban on same-sex marriage unconstitutional.